ZeroVocabulary/ZeroVocabulary.github.io/_posts/2019-2-09-inverse-kinematics-gradient-descent.md

 I thought inverse kinematics would be much harder to get working, but now I realize that a simple implementation is not hard.
 What is actually hard is dealing with multiple or no solutions, limited ranges, local minimums, etc. So inverse kinematics requires a lot of messing around with different methods and tuning.
 I am limited by my math knowledge, but I want to try more things.
 Two ideas I have now are Jacobian and neural networks.

-Using Jacobian is better than gradient descent.
+Using Jacobian is more direct than gradient descent.

-Neural networks will be able to learn how to deal with my specific arms.
+Neural networks will be able to learn how to deal with specific arms.
 They have the ability to store information in their nodes via training.
-Normally this can be considered bad (overfitting) but it is useful here for taking into account details that are unique to each arm, such as limited angle ranges (ex.
+It is useful here for taking into account details that are unique to each arm, such as limited angle ranges (ex.
 0–180) and collision between the arm and itself.

 I can also improve on the gradient descent method.

 I originally wanted to use the arm to learn inverse kinematics, and control it via python.
 However, after using Matlab, I found that it was very easy to simulate arms in Matlab.
 So I will probably forget about dealing with the arm until a long time later, or altogether.
 The calibration challenges would be easier on a better arm anyway (one with encoders), so I could just delay that until I have access to a better arm.
 I could also just use a simulated arm, randomly change the values, and use that instead of a real arm.
 This would be much faster for generating datasets as well.

-I also found out that I can control the arduino much more easily in Matlab, without needing to code the arduino at all.
-This combined with my code already being in Matlab made me choose to stop using python, at least for now (I may come back to it for Tensorflow).
+I also found out that I can control the arduino much more easily in Matlab via the arduino library, without needing to code the arduino at all.
+This combined with my code already being in Matlab made me choose to stop using Python, although I may use it in the future for Tensorflow.
 If I continue working on the physical arm, it will be through Matlab.